Abort73.com > The Case Against Abortion > Medical Testimony

 Margaret Sanger, the birth control pioneer who founded Planned Parenthood, publicly condemned abortion.
 She called it "dangerous and vicious."8 In attempting to distance contraception from abortion, she wrote in 1932 that "no new life begins unless there is conception."9 In other words, Sanger knew that a new life begins at conception—and she knew that abortion entails "the killing of babies."10

-Despite overwhelming consensus with regard to life's beginning, Roe vs. Wade, the landmark 1973 verdict which legalized abortion in the U.S. is actually built on the claim that there's no way to say for certain whether or not abortion kills because no one can say for certain when life begins.
+Despite overwhelming consensus with regard to life's beginning, Roe vs. Wade, the landmark 1973 verdict that legalized abortion in the U.S. for almost 50 years was built on the claim that there's no way to say for certain whether or not abortion kills because no one can say for certain when life begins.
 Justice Harry Blackmun, who authored the majority opinion wrote:

 The judiciary, at this point in the development of man's knowledge, is not in a position to... resolve the difficult question of when life begins... since those trained in the respective disciplines of medicine, philosophy, and theology are unable to arrive at any consensus.11